laminlabs/lamindb/docs/registries.md

 ln.view()
 ```

-## Auto-complete records
+## Auto-complete objects

-For registries with less than 100k records, auto-completing a `Lookup` object is the most convenient way of finding a record.
+For registries with less than 100k objects, auto-completing a `Lookup` object is the most convenient way of finding a record.

 ```python
 records = ln.Record.lookup()